Feeling Great to share with you all this cake won 2nd Prize in a contest held by Times of India in January 2018.

 It came out superb and was liked by everyone.

 Eggless Whole Wheat Rasmalai Cake is no doubt a cake but infused with the flavours of Rasmalai.
 Rasmalai, which is a popular Indian sweet wherein cottage cheese dumplings are soaked in sweetened and thickened milk.

 For this Eggless Whole Wheat Rasmalai Cake, as always I have used my wheat cake as the base.
 You can make it with all-purpose flour if you like.
 And instead of vanilla essence, I used almond essence.
 Yes, this is very important.
 Unlike vanilla essence, Almond essence gels with the flavours of Rasmalai and thus gives great results.

 Also, added some flaked almonds and homemade Thandai powder in it.
 Thandai powder, which is nothing but a mix of nuts and spices.

-In case you don’t have this then just powder 1 tablespoon each of almonds, cashews, pistachio and use it.
+In case you don’t have this then just grind 1 tablespoon each of almonds, cashews, pistachio and use that powder.

 Hence, no additional work of preparing this milk at home.